-entrypoint is a feature in Docker which enables it to specify the executable to be run.
-This article briefly explains what the entrypoint is, and what you need to know when using containers that override the entrypoint when using them with wercker.
+entrypoint is a feature in Docker that enables it to specify the executable to be run.
+This article briefly explains what the entrypoint is, and what you need to know when using containers that override the entrypoint when using them with Wercker.

 By default, the entrypoint for every image is empty.
 This will make Docker use a default.
 When using this default, everything that is specified as the